Deep reinforcement learning for preparation of thermal and prethermal quantum states: Conclusion

 \section{Conclusion}

-In this work, we have proposed a deep-RL-based quantum state preparation framework for thermodynamic ensembles that solely relies on a few local observables but not on global features such as the fidelity.
+In this work, we propose a deep-RL-based quantum state preparation framework for thermodynamic ensembles that relies solely on a few local observables but not on global features such as the fidelity.
 The core idea is to leverage the typicality of pure states in quantum many-body systems; the macroscopic properties can be encoded simply via learning a few local observables and undergoing free evolution.
-We have provided numerical demonstrations that have successfully trained the deep RL agent to learn the macroscopic properties of the Gibbs ensembles~(\fref{fig:nonint_learning}) and the GGEs~(\fref{fig:int_learning}).
-We find that the accuracy of the prepared state has improved exponentially with the system size for the former~(\fref{fig:nonint_scaling}) and polynomially for the latter~(\fref{fig:int_scaling}), which is consistent with the argument of the typicality within a given shell of local conserved quantities.
+We provid numerical demonstrations in which the deep RL agent is successfully trained to learn the macroscopic properties of the Gibbs ensembles~(\fref{fig:nonint_learning}) and the GGEs~(\fref{fig:int_learning}).
+We find that the accuracy of the prepared state improves exponentially with the system size for the former~(\fref{fig:nonint_scaling}) and polynomially for the latter~(\fref{fig:int_scaling}), which is consistent with the argument of typicality within a given shell of local conserved quantities.

+We envision four future directions for our work.
+First, the application to interacting integrable models is an important issue for local preparation.
+This issue is related to the previous work on which conserved quantities should be considered to predict the local properties of the steady state in interacting integrable systems, which can be solved using the Bethe ansatz~(see, e.g., \ccite{ilievski_complete_2015}).
+Based on the prior work, we can expect to be able to perform local preparation if we also include \emph{quasi-local} conserved quantities in the reward.
+Note that in such systems, the finite-size effect on the fluctuation of local observables is severe in system sizes that are tractable by exact diagonalization.
+How to simulate interacting integrable systems efficiently in a scalable way so that a local preparation strategy can be pursued is an open problem.

-We envision three future directions of our work.
-The first important question is the generalization of the local preparation protocol to include, e.g., dissipative terms, measurement and feedback, or postselection.
+The second important question is the generalization of the local preparation protocol to include, e.g., dissipative terms, measurement and feedback, or postselection.
 We naturally expect that the powerful explorability of the deep RL framework is not limited to coherent control but could be applied to broader operation sets.

-Second, we may consider the application of the local preparation protocol for the task of Hamiltonian learning~\cite{rudinger_compressed_2015,bairey_learning_2019,anshu_sample-efficient_2021} by attempting to encode the macroscopic properties using unitaries that do not explicitly contain the information of Hamiltonian itself.
-Third, it is intriguing to seek how the local preparation protocol is affected by various noises, such as the statistical noise accompanied by sampling over observables.
-Efficient estimation methods such as the randomized measurement schemes~\cite{huang_predicting_2020} shall be essential to boost the training accuracy of the RL agent.
+Third, we may consider the application of the local preparation protocol for the task of Hamiltonian learning~\cite{rudinger_compressed_2015,bairey_learning_2019,anshu_sample-efficient_2021} by attempting to encode the macroscopic properties using unitaries that do not explicitly contain information about the Hamiltonian itself.